 Michael H. McKay has served as a member of the Board since 2002.
 Mr. McKay has been an Advisory Partner at Bain & Company since 2009.
-He also serves as a member of the board of directors of Big Outdoor Holdings, LLC and Hubbardton Forge, LLC.
+He also serves as a member of the board of directors of Hubbardton Forge, LLC and served on the board of directors of Big Outdoor Holdings, LLC until 2023.
 Since joining Bain & Company in 1987, he helped found its Private Equity Group and has evaluated and developed strategies for hundreds of businesses.
 From 2004 to 2006, Mr. McKay served as Chief Investment Officer of a principal investment firm based in Washington, D.C., making public and private investments, and was Managing Partner of a Boston-based hedge fund from 2006 to 2009.
-Mr. McKay is also a Senior Lecturer at the Brandeis International Business School, where he has served on the faculty since 2010.
-Mr. McKay received a Master of Business Administration from The University of Chicago Graduate School of graduates School of graduating student, and a Bachelor of Arts with high distinction in Economics from Harvard University.
+Until 2022, Mr. McKay was also a Senior Lecturer at the Brandeis International Business School, where he has served on the faculty since 2010.
+Mr. McKay received a Master of Business Administration from The University of Chicago Graduate School of Business, where he received the Mayer Prize as top graduating student, and a Bachelor of Arts with high distinction in Economics from Harvard University.

 We believe that Mr. McKay's experience analyzing, financing and investing in public and private companies makes him well-qualified to serve as a director of our Company.